 How does it work day-to-day?

-Students stay in twin rooms with another BSL student of the same gender but different nationality, and share an en-suite bathroom.
+Students stay in twin or triple rooms with other EO students of the same gender but different nationality, and share an en-suite bathroom.
 Rooms are fully furnished with beds, desks and closets that maximize living space.
 There is free wi-fi, cable tv, refrigerator, and microwave in all rooms.